-Stepping Up is a Computer Training Program established by Stepping Stones in 2016, inspired by Orphan Impact’s digital literacy program in Vietnam.
+Stepping Up is a computer and life skills training Program established by Stepping Stones in 2016, inspired by Orphan Impact’s digital literacy program in Vietnam.
 Stepping Up helps rural Chinese children to be better prepared for their futures after leaving school.
 We do this by teaching digital literacy skills common to the modern workplace.
 Our learning environment is designed to unleash creativity, encourage communication, develop critical thinking, and increase each student’s confidence while helping them look toward their future with excitement.

 Why teach Computer skills?

 We can hardly live without the internet these days.
 Computer skills are important for everyone.
 We do not believe that by simply bringing computers and internet into migrant schools we will magically help each child to be successful.
 But we do believe that with the right balance of fun and challenge, mentoring, encouragement and discipline – as well as a carefully planned curriculum and properly trained teachers, we can begin to help the children develop many of the digital literacy skills they are currently missing to be better prepared for today’s fast moving and tech-focused society.

 - 10 Windows laptops, enough for 1 computer to 1 student.

 - DSL router and 4G backup internet